sstasuik/RockStuff/README.md

 The user is able to move the Rocket using the keys "WASD" and can collide with RocketFuel to completly remove it from space.

 On July 25 2020,
-the user can boost the Rocket using the "R" key.
+the function to boost the Rocket using the "R" key was added.